-Rehabilitation & recovery for ANE warriors will vary from patient to patient.
+Rehabilitation & recovery for ANE patients will vary greatly from person to person.
 Some progress steps are usually made in the initial weeks after the Acute stage of ANE but many steps are not made for months or even years down the recovery road.
 In our experience, the earlier and more intensive rehabilitation the better the outcomes.
-Rehabilitation may include the expertise of the clinicians and therapies listed below.
+Rehabilitation may include the expertise of the therapies listed below.
 We encourage the main caregivers to take time out for themselves to better help the patient.
-Keeping a journal to look back on and see progress can be an encouragement.
-Never be afraid to question clinicians about any treatment.
-Trust your gut instinct and you will rarely go wrong.
-You know your ANE patient the best.
+Keeping a journal or some video’s to look back on and see progress can be a great encouragement.
+Never be afraid to question clinicians about any treatment or therapy.
+You, the carer, know your ANE patient the best.

 Physiotherapy helps restore movement and function of limbs and muscles through movement and exercise, manual therapy, education and advice.